-My approach to leadership and strategy is defined by two landscapes: the bottle kilns of Stoke-on-Trent where I grew up, and the steel coast of Teesside where I now live.
+My approach to my work and life is defined by two landscapes: the bottle kilns of Stoke-on-Trent where I grew up, and the steel coast of Teesside where I now live.
 Coming from the Potteries, I learned early on that industry and creativity are not opposites.
 They are very much forged in the same fire.

-Building a career in traditional, often rigid institutions taught me that resilience isn’t just about bouncing back.
-It’s about having the resources and support to navigate uncertainty and design new futures.
-It’s about understanding the written and unwritten rules of a system, reading the room, and having the courage to design a space for yourself where one didn’t exist before.
+I have spent the last twenty years building a varied career in what might be described as the tight confines of academia, where I learnt, perhaps more than anything else, that resilience isn’t about bouncing back, but about having the resources, support and creativity to navigate uncertainty and design new futures within rigid systems.
+I learnt that seeking out new possibilities is as much about understanding the (un)written rules of a system and reading the room, as it is having the courage to design a space for yourself where one didn’t exist before.

-For the last two decades, I have worked at the centre of the academic establishment.
-As a Professor, Associate Dean, and Institute Director, I have navigated the complex machinery of Higher Education, leading teams of over 100 staff and managing a portfolio exceeding £6M.
-Working in partnership with local authorities, charities, and businesses, I sought to improve lives and drive system change.
+As a Professor, Associate Dean, and Institute Director, I learnt to navigate the complex machinery of Higher Education, lead large teams, manage complex portfolios, and work in connection with local authorities, charities, and businesses to improve lives and drive system change.

-But, over my career, I have seen brilliant leaders trapped by rigid systems, spending their days “firefighting” and ticking boxes rather than focussing on the future.
+But, over my career, I have seen how easy it is to get trapped by rigid systems and spend days firefighting and ticking boxes rather than driving the future forward.

 I founded One Little Spark to break that cycle.

-I wanted to take the rigour of research and apply it to the messy, beautiful reality of our lives and organisations.
-I now help leaders and teams reclaim perspective, move beyond the Efficiency Trap (the belief that we can simply optimise our way out of complexity), and start designing the future.
+I wanted to take what I had learnt through research, teaching, management and leadership and apply it to the messy, beautiful reality of our lives and organisations.
+I now help individuals, leaders and teams reclaim perspective, move beyond the belief that we can simply optimise our way out of complexity, and start designing the futures they want.

 Guided by my belief that true innovation requires play, I use ideas of “being at the edge” to help you identify the potential for change that insiders often miss.
 Whether I am coaching a Director, facilitating a University strategy day, or working on local regeneration, I help you to hear through the noise and find the signals within the static.